 This may explain Jerome Kerviel’s experience at Societe General.

 He was branded as a “rogue trader,” though he seemed not to personally benefit from unauthorized trades.

-He and others explain his motivation to please his managers and to earn a bonus based on his trades, in the context of his outsider status as someone who had not attended elite universities and was not considered a “star.”
+He and others explained his motivation to please his managers and to earn a bonus based on his trades, in the context of his “outsider status” as someone who had not attended elite universities and was not considered a “star.”

 -*In what organizational contexts have you observed “Facades of Conformity” and their consequences?